Skip to content

 Supervised Release: Mandatory Application

-Supervised release is a non-custodial security measure governed by Article 106 of the Spanish Penal Code, imposed as a measure following completion of the custodial sentence in certain offences.
+Supervised release is a non-custodial security measure governed by Article 106 of the Spanish Criminal Code, imposed as a measure following completion of the custodial sentence in certain offences.
 It applies mandatorily to serious sexual offences (Art.
 192.1 CP), terrorism (Art.
 579 bis CP) and other statutory cases.
 Its duration may range from five to ten years depending on the offence, and it carries a set of obligations that can be as demanding as the sentence already served.

-Article 192.1 CP provides that those sentenced to imprisonment for one or more offences under Title VIII of Book II of the Penal Code (offences against sexual freedom and indemnity) shall additionally be subject to supervised release, to be served after the custodial sentence.
+Article 192.1 CP provides that those sentenced to imprisonment for one or more offences under Title VIII of Book II of the Criminal Code (offences against sexual freedom and indemnity) shall additionally be subject to supervised release, to be served after the custodial sentence.
 The measure is compulsory for these offences and not a discretionary power of the court, save under the second paragraph of Article 192.1 CP, which allows it to be dispensed with for a single offence committed by a first-time offender where the sentence imposed is under two years and a favourable prospect of rehabilitation is found.

 Content of Supervised Release